ocu-acm/OCUWallet/README.md

 #### Branching strategy

 The branching strategy will be a simplified version of [Gitflow](https://nvie.com/posts/a-successful-git-branching-model/).
-We will have a main branch, and devlop branch, and feature/bugfix branches.
+We will have a main branch, and develop branch, and feature/bugfix branches.

 In summary, the main branch will be the [working build](https://www.techtarget.com/searchsoftwarequality/definition/build#:~:text=a%20software%20build%20is%20a%20set%20of%20executable%20code%20that%20is%20ready%20for%20use%20by%20customers.) that students will have on their phones, the devlop branch will be where we will compile a series of changes before being merged into main.
 The feature and bugfix branches will be for individual changes and bug fixes.